liquidlight/playwright-framework/README.md

 ### Visual Regression Test

+> [!NOTE]
-**Note:** This will fail on the first time as it doesn't have a comparison
+> This will fail on the first time as it doesn't have a comparison

 ```ts
 test(`Visual Comparison`, async({page}) => {